Bachelor of Fine Arts in Musical Theatre

 The liberal arts coursework includes required studies in college-level writing, American or world history, and language.
 All remaining academic electives are free choice, and may be selected from across the range of U-M offerings.

 Advising is done by faculty mentors and School officials to ensure student progress and success.

 - Twenty hours of Musical Theatre coursework, including two terms of Introduction to Musical Theatre, two terms of Musical Theatre Performance and two terms of History of the American Musical Theatre

 - Twenty-five hours of Theatre coursework, including twelve hours of acting, six hours of theatre history/analysis; one course in either stage management or performing arts management; and two courses in technical theatre

 - A minimum of twelve hours in Dance, including two terms of ballet, two terms of musical theatre styles and a proficiency in tap equivalent to two terms.
 Dance coursework may include Theatre movement, choreography or Musical Theatre production courses.

 - Music coursework to include a minimum of twenty-four hours of private voice instruction; one year of piano or its equivalent by proficiency examination; and six hours of music theory.
 Music coursework may include voice for the theatre, dialect training or Musical Theatre production courses.

-- Thirty hours of non-music electives, including the University's two semester English writing requirement; one course in American or world history; and two terms of a foreign language
+- Thirty hours of non-music electives, including the University's two semester English writing requirement; one course in American or world history; and two semesters of a foreign language

 - Electives to complete a total of 124 hours